mwkpe/rand/cpp_guide/cpp_guidelines.md

   ...
 }
 ```
-* Switch cases and contents within cases should be indented.
+* Switch cases and contents within cases should be indented
-* Use braces when creating local variables not needed in subsequent cases.
+* Use braces when creating local variables not needed in subsequent cases
-* Denote intentional fallthrough with a comment or the C++17 `[[fallthrough]]` attribute.
+* Denote intentional fallthrough with a comment or the C++17 `[[fallthrough]]` attribute
 ```C++
 // Yes
 switch (condition) {